 The Editor is responsible for the content of the manuscript; however, full responsibility for the content of the article lies with the Author, and for the advertisements with the sponsoring company or marketing company.
 The Editorial Board and the Publisher do not take responsibility for any possible unreliability of presented research results.

 COPYRIGHT

-Unless otherwises pecified, when submitting the manuscript to the Editor the Authors transfer copyright (including printing, electronic publishing and on-line publishing) to the Editor.
-Only publication of abstracts is permitted without the Editor's consent.
+Unless otherwise specified, when submitting the manuscript to the Editor the Authors transfer copyright (including printing, electronic publishing and on-line publishing) to the Editor.